 Duke’s New Engineering Building Named to Honor Wilkinson Family

-The Wilkinson Building, opening for classes in January 2021, will recognize lifetime philanthropic and service contributions of Duke Engineering alumnus Jerry C. Wilkinson and family
+Opening for classes in January, it will recognize lifetime philanthropic and service contributions of Duke Engineering alumnus Jerry C. Wilkinson and Family

 Duke University’s new engineering building, opening for classes in January 2021, will be named in honor of longtime supporters Jerry C. and Beverly A. Wilkinson and their family, President Vincent E. Price announced today.